KantaraInitiative/WG-ANCR/AuthC/AuthC-README.md

-**ANCR-AuthC Charter**
+** AuthC Charter**
+* As stated in the [ANCR WG Charter ]([url](https://kantara.atlassian.net/wiki/spaces/WA/pages/2916522/Charter)) "Specify and Contribute:  AuthC Transparency Protocol for signalling authorisation with consent"

-* to outline and specify the authC protocol so that it can be used as an extension to enable digital identity governance imteroperability. with regulated transparency and consent frameworks and architectures.
+* Objective: specify the authC protocol so that it can be used as an extension to enable digital identity governance imteroperability, with regulated transparency and consent frameworks and architectures.

 **AuthC ANCR-SIG Scope of Works**
 * Detail and specify - AuthC - Signaling Protocol